What we offer

 (popup) Local recruitment

-Local recruitment is essential to our field presence in more than 20 field offices.
+Local recruitment is essential to our field presence in more than 20 offices.
 Local recruitment is a specific recruitment process applicable to our field offices and it is not applicable to jobs at Headquarters:

 The conditions of remuneration differ from those of the international recruitment.
 Salaries are exempt of income tax when relevant privileges and immunities apply.
 The salary proposed depends on the grade and the duty station (which are both indicated in the General Information section of the vacancy notice you apply for).
 For an indication, you can consult the Council of Europe local recruitment salaries table.
 Local staff are entitled to the following allowances, subject to applicable conditions being fulfilled: